rocketeers/docs/Tasks.md

 ### Defining Tasks using the facade

 Rocketeer also provides you with a facade to use, if you don't want to put stuff in the config file, as it can get dirty with closures.
-I recommand you put those hooks in your `app/start/artisan.php` file if you're in Laravel, otherwise you can create a `tasks.php` file where your `rocketeer.php` file is.
+I recommend you put those hooks in your `app/start/artisan.php` file if you're in Laravel, otherwise you can create a `tasks.php` file where your `rocketeer.php` file is.

 ```php
 <?php